johnpeart/GovLike/README.md

 ### Writing posts

-Posts should be written in Markdown.
+Posts should be written in Markdown; for example:

 ```
 # Heading Level 1